When, Why, and How to Pivot a Startup

 4. You Might Go After the Wrong Market

 Strategic changes regard the product or market and are never without a consequence.
-If you haven't planned things out too well, didn't calculate the market size correctly, or are pivoting on impulse, you can be wasting time and resources on chasing the wrong customers.
+Companies that have pivoted without planning things out too well, without managing to calculate the market size correctly, or pivoting on impulse, generally waste time and resources on chasing the wrong customers.

 5. You May Waste Investment